Machine Learning and AI for Risk Manag ...

 Climate risk drivers can be grouped into one of two categories:

-Physical risks are those that are tied to weather and climatic changes that impact the economy.
+Physical risks are tied to weather and climatic changes that impact the economy.
 They can be subdivided further into acute risks, which come about due to extreme weather events, or chronic risks associated with long-term progressive shifts in climate.
 Acute physical risks include wildfires, heatwaves, floods, storms, hurricanes, typhoons, and cyclones.
 Chronic physical risks include rising sea levels, ocean acidification, and rising temperatures.
 Prolonged periods of high temperatures can also lead to desertification.

 Transition risks refer to societal disruptions arising from adjustments towards a low-carbon economy.
-Migration to a low carbon economy comes with a host of changes that impact not just working conditions but also the products manufactured.
+Migration to a low-carbon economy comes with a host of changes that impact not just working conditions but also the products manufactured.

 Sources of transition risk include: